 4. Tell the whole truth and nothing but the truth

-We know the majority of online sellers are above such tricks and dishonesty to sell products, but sometimes we get excited about the things we sell.
-It’s better to check ourselves and make sure we can deliver on the promises of our marketing.
+We know most online sellers are above such tricks and dishonesty to sell products, but sometimes we get excited about the things we sell.
+It’s better to check ourselves and ensure we can deliver on our marketing promises.

 - Use pictures of the actual product, not just something that looks similar.

 - Price for what your products are worth.
 Making more per sale is nice, but if it just gets returned, it did you no good.